su-cs408/su-cs408.github.io/index.md

 # Annoucements
 - Office hours will start in 3rd week.
 You can find the details for the office hours below after arrangement.
+- Details about the labs will be announcend via SuCourse+ when lab time approaches and you will be also able to find the Zoom link in the corresponding TA column for the labs.

 # Lab Schedule